DanielMFernandes/CCNA_Course_Notes/Course_Notes/Subnetting_Part1.md

 The problem with 'CLASSFUL' assignment is that it led to IP Address wastefulness.

-Example: A company requiring 5000 address was assigned a CLASS B IP, leaving 60000+ addresses unused.
+Example: A company requiring 5000 addresses was assigned a CLASS B IP, leaving 60000+ addresses unused.

 ---